MacIver-Lab/Ergodic-Information-Harvesting/README.md

 - **NOTE**: Depending on your operating system, you **may need to prevent your system from going to sleep**.
 This is necessary with MacOS.
 With MacOS, there are two ways to do this: 1.
 Open a terminal, and type `caffeinate` and hit return.
 Your system will be prevented from sleeping until you hit Control-C. 2.
 Go to System Preferences, Energy Saver panel, and click the box that says "Prevent computer from sleeping automatically when the display is off".

 ### How to Reproduce Figure Results
-To reproduce the figure results, first follow the simulation section below to run EIH simulation trials.
+There are two stages required to reproduce the published figure results.
+First, follow the simulation section below to run EIH simulation trials to reproduce the data required for figures.
 Then proceed to the figure plotting code to reproduce the figure results.

-As it can take several days to run the hundreds of simulations needed for the computational results we show in the paper, these data have been included and can be viewed by setting a flag in the figure generation code in Step 2 below.
+The estimated total running time to simulate all of the data is around 80+ hours for an benchmark desktop system (MacOS with Intel 4 core CPU running 4 simulation threads).
+Therefore, in addition to the full simulation code provided and detailed in Step 1, we have also included previously simulated dataset which can be viewed by setting a flag in the figure generation code in Step 2 below, which allows immediate reproduction of published figures.
 This also provides a baseline of comparison for results that you generate.

 #### Step 1 - Local EIH Simulation (optional)
 ##### Code Structure